chiedo/presentations/docs/a-primer-on-web3.md

 - You buy digital gear in your games and Sony owns it
 - You post photos on Facebook and they own it
+- You want to leave whatever service you've been on but don't because you can't take your data

 ---